 Effect of Revival on Conversion

 There are four sources of change for denominational membership: retention of members’ children – biological growth; members’ deaths; conversion from outside the church community; and reversion – people leaving the church without internal transfer.
-Welsh Presbyterian data is good enough to compare these rates in a revival period and non-revival period.
-Figure 3 compares the few years before the 1904/5 revival, with the revival itself.
-There is little difference in child retention and deaths, the conversion rate is 5 times larger, and the reversion rate just over 2 times larger.
+Welsh Presbyterian data is good enough to compare these rates in revival and non-revival periods.
+Figure 3 compares the few years before the 1904/5 revival with the revival itself.
+There is little difference in child retention and deaths, the conversion rate is 5 times larger, and the reversion rate is just over 2 times larger.
 Thus the biggest effect of revival, or its absence, is on the conversion rate.

 Sources of Membership Decline

 The four sources of membership change can be compared for the years before the last revival in 1904/5 and the 1960s.
-The drop in the number of members’ children is due to falling birth rates, as noted above.
+As noted above, the drop in the number of members’ children is due to falling birth rates.
 The significant change is the drop in conversions, with a smaller rise in leaving rates.
-If anyone left “in droves” in the 1960s it was adult members, not children; but it was not droves, just larger.
+If anyone left “in droves” in the 1960s, it was adult members, not children; but it was not droves, just larger.
 The real culprit for church decline is the lower conversion rate.
-Not only had it fallen, but would have needed to have risen for growth to be maintained to counteract the falling birth rate.
+Not only had it fallen, but it would have needed to have risen for growth to be maintained to counteract the falling birth rate.
 Thus falling conversion rate, with falling birth rates, is a good explanation for church decline.

-Figure 8 compares the conversion and reversion rates from 1895-1970, showing that the long-term decline in conversions, but no long-term rise in reversion.
+Figure 8 compares the conversion and reversion rates from 1895-1970, showing a long-term decline in conversions, but no long-term rise in reversion.
 It is the failure to convert people, rather than poor retention, that is at the heart of the church’s decline.